kidaa30/ohimanual/content/ohi-manual.md

 # What is OHI+?

 > Your assessment will be an example of independent Ocean Health Index+ assessment (OHI+).
-At this stage of the process, you should have **Learned** and **Planned** for the assessment, and are now ready to **Conduct** it.
+At this stage, you should have **Learned** and **Planned** for your assessment, and are now ready to **Conduct** it.

 The Ocean Health Index framework presents a highly tailorable approach ready to meet the needs and priorities of those who wish to use the ocean sustainably.
 Here you will learn how to conduct an Ocean Health Index+ (OHI+) assessment.
-The OHI+ approach adds new inputs and information to the overarching OHI framework that consist of data and indicators that are relevant to the local context.
-Because method of the framework is repeatable, transparent, quantitative, and goal-driven, repeated assessments are invaluable because they can be used to tack and monitor the progress of ocean health through time.
-Even a first-effort OHI+ is valuable because it establishes a baseline against which to monitor change.
-Such a flexible framework allows OHI+ assessments to adapt to local conditions while still being useful for management.
+The OHI+ approach adds relevant inputs and information to the overarching OHI framework and consists of data and indicators that are specific to the local context.
+Because the methods of the framework are repeatable, transparent, quantitative, and goal-driven, repeated assessments are valuable because they can be used to tack and monitor the progress of ocean health through time.
+Even if yours is a first effort, your OHI+ is valuable because it establishes a monitoring baseline and calls attention to the state of the data quality and availability in your area.
+Such a flexible approach allows OHI+ assessments to adapt to local conditions while still being useful for management.

 > Remember that when conducting an assessment, the process is just as valuable as the results.

-The Index is the first assessment tool that provides a common platform for scientifically combining and comparing key elements from all dimensions of the oceans health — biological, physical, economic, and social – to measure how sustainably people are using the ocean.
+The Index is an assessment tool that provides a common platform for scientifically combining and comparing key elements from all dimensions of the oceans health — biological, physical, economic, and social – to measure how sustainably people are using the ocean.
 By allowing for a comprehensive and integrated view of marine systems as a way to understand the trade-offs and synergies among these goals, the Index represents a significant advance over conventional single-sector approaches to assessing sustainability as communicated through other kinds of index efforts.
-Because of this, preparing the conducting phase will require careful thought, consideration, and documentation, throughout this scientific process.
+Because of this, preparing the conducting phase will require careful thought, consideration, and documentation, throughout this process.

-### The Process of OHI+: Phase Three
+### The Process of OHI+

 The OHI+ process consists of four distinct phases.
 In the first phase, you **learned** about the OHI and understood the philosophy behind it and the motivation for conducting your study.
 In the second phase, you actively **planned** to conduct an OHI+ Assessment.
 Now, in the third phase, you will **conduct** the assessment by engaging with the science of finding the data, preparing the goal models, and taking the necessary steps to learn the software and produce the results.
 In the final phase, you will communicate the results of your OHI+ Assessment in order to inform stakeholders who will use its findings.

 - >**Phase 1:** **Learn** about the OHI
 - >**Phase 2:** **Plan** an OHI+ Assessment
 - **Phase 3:** **Conduct** the OH+ Assessment
 - >**Phase 4:** **Communicate** and Inform

 #### What to expect when conducting an assessment
 <!---From Conducting_assessment--->
 There are key considerations and processes that will be a part of every assessment, however, the process for conducting each assessment will be unique depending on the local context.
 For example: what data and indicators are available will determine how goal models can be tailored to the region, and what skillsets and resources are involved will affect the time it takes to complete the assessment.

+> In OHI+,it is important for your team doing the study to make the decisions and modifications that are most important for the region, and then defend it clearly what was done and why.
+At the same, your team should  as creative and insightful as you can be.

 #### Where to start when conducting an assessment